GeoscienceAustralia/dea-cogger/README.md

       This element cannot be used with other products as this 'cause it will match as *source*'.
       For most products, this element is not needed.
 So far, only fractional cover percentile use this.

-### What to set for predictor and resampling:

-**Predictor**

-<int> (1=default, 2=Horizontal differencing, 3 =floating point prediction)

-- **Horizontal differencing**

-  particularly useful for 16-bit data when the high-order and low-order bytes are changing at different frequencies.

-  Predictor=2 option should improve compression on any files greater than 8 bits/resel.

-- **Floating Point Prediction**
-  The **floating point** predictor PREDICTOR=3 results in significantly better compression ratios for floating point data.

-  There doesn't seem to be a performance penalty either for writing data with the floating point predictor, so it's a pretty safe bet for any Float32 data.

-**Raster Resampling**

-*default_resampling* <resampling method> (average, nearest, mode)

-- **nearest**: Nearest neighbor has a tendency to leave artifacts such as stair-stepping and periodic striping in the data which may not be apparent when viewing the elevation data but might affect derivative products.
-            They are not suitable for continuous data

-- **average**: average computes the average of all non-NODATA contributing pixels
-- **mode**: selects the value which appears most often of all the sampled points

-### Command: `convert`

- Convert a single or list of NetCDF files into Cloud Optimise GeoTIFF format.
- Uses a configuration file to define the file naming schema.

 ### Command: `save-s3-inventory`